Samsung/tizen-docs/docs/application/dotnet/get-started/iot/first-app.md

     $ sdb install <path-to-package>/org.tizen.example.CrossTemplate1.Tizen-1.0.0.tpk
     ```

-## Enhance Your Application
+## Understand Your Application

-Xamarin.Forms provides a way to build portable applications which run in a native way.
-It provides a set of controls for building a user interface, as well as generates code which adapts the user interface code to use the native facilities of the supported platforms.
-The following is a brief introduction to the Xamarin.Forms controls, and how to use them to build on the application you have just created.

-### Understand the Source Code

 The C\# code from your first application displays a label centered on the screen, containing the **Welcome to Xamarin Forms!** text.
 This CrossTemplate1 application created from the template is set up and ready to be built and run by Visual Studio right after you create it, as described above.

 The Xamarin.Forms controls used to create the user interface of a Tizen .NET application can be broadly categorized into four groups:

 -   `Pages` represent screens within an application.
 The UI of an application is built from one or more pages and with a navigation mechanism, if needed.
 The navigation scheme is specified by the `INavigation` interface.
 Many pages are of the `ContentPage` type, which describes the view of a single screen.
 -   `Layouts` are containers used to compose views into logical structures.
-Some available types are absolute, grid, relative, and stack layouts; each provide mechanisms, such as orientation, spacing, and padding, to control the layout.
+Some available types are absolute, grid, relative, and stack layouts; each provides mechanisms, such as orientation, spacing, and padding, to control the layout.
 The `StackLayout` class is a basic layout where you can simply stack controls on top of, or side-by-side, one another.
 Layouts can also be bundled with and nested into each other.
 -   `Views` are the controls displayed on the user interface, such as labels, buttons, and text entry boxes.
 -   `Cells` are specialized elements used for items in tables and lists, which help describe how the items must be rendered.